KeeevinW/ID_Info_System/README.md

 # ID_Info_System

 ## Description
-This website was developed during my internship at ICBC, Guangxi, under the mentorship of Mr. Wu.
-It serves as a practical exercise in building web applications using Java Spring Boot framework, combined with other technologies such as MyBatis and FreeMarker Java Template Engine.
-On this website, after registering with a username, a password, a valid China Resident Identity Card Number, and a phone number, users can log in with a phone number/username, and the corresponding password.
-The main page will display the information extracted from the users' China Resident Identity Card Number, including address and birthday.
-If logged in as an admin, the user can view the information of all users, and make changes.
+This website was developed during my internship at ICBC Guangxi, under the guidance of Mr. Wu.
+It serves as a hands-on project, demonstrating the practical application of web development using the Java Spring Boot framework, along with other key technologies like MyBatis and the FreeMarker template engine.

+Users can register with a username, password, valid Chinese Resident Identity Card Number, and phone number.
+After registration, users can log in using either their phone number or username along with their password.
+The main page displays information derived from the user's Chinese Resident Identity Card Number, such as their address and date of birth.

+For admin users, the site offers additional functionality, allowing them to view and manage the information of all registered users.

 ### Technologies Included